19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Hit Points.md

 Whenever you take damage:

-- You subtract it from your current HP.
+- You subtract it from your HP.
 - You make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) XX [Constitution](../The%20Ability%20Scores/Constitution.md) [Check](../../Game%20Procedures/Core%20Procedures/Check.md) where XX is the amount of damage taken.
 	- On a failure, you are [Wounded](../../Game%20Procedures/Conditions/Wounded.md).
 - If your HP is reduced to 0, you start [Dying](../../Game%20Procedures/Conditions/Dying.md), become [Wounded](../../Game%20Procedures/Conditions/Wounded.md), and gain a [Scar](Scars.md).